infinum/eightshift-docs/website/docs/basics/helpers-php.md

 ## ensureString

 Makes sure the output is string.
 Useful for converting an array of components into a string.
-If you pass an associative array it will output strings with keys, used for generating data-attributes from array.
+If you pass an associative array it will output strings with keys.
+Used for generating data-attributes from an array.

 - @param array|string $variable Variable we need to convert into a string.
 - @throws ComponentException When $variable is not a string or array.